 We can see there is no objective as part of this statement.

-A resume objective looks like the following: Objective is to be hired as a Marketing Manager, where I can utilize my skills in organic search marketing, PPC marketing, and lead generation to demonstrate abilities to be a supervisor or manager.
+A resume objective looks like the following.
+"The objective is to get hired as a Marketing Manager.
+Where I can utilize my skills in organic search marketing, PPC marketing, and lead generation to demonstrate abilities to be a supervisor or manager."

 Resume Objective Format

-When writing a resume objective, it can be helpful to refer to a general format to follow.
+When writing a resume objective, it can help refer to a general format to follow.
 Below are the best practices for how to format a resume objective:

 In the first sentence of the resume objective, mention years of work experience in the industry, types of duties filled, or career accomplishments.